-CANADIAN \$ PRICING !
+CANADIAN \$ PRICING!

-Please note, unlike many programs offered by other companies including a Galapagos cruise component which are quoted in US\$, our prices remain in Canadian\$ - and, with a premium now of over 30% (at May 2016) when paying in US\$, this makes a significant difference.
+Please note, unlike many programs offered by other companies including a Galapagos cruise component which are quoted in US\$ (and are also usually land only prices excluding air fare), our prices remain in Canadian\$ - and, with a premium now of around 30% (at April 2018) when paying in US\$, this makes a significant difference.

-COST EFFICIENT INVOICING !
+COST EFFICIENT INVOICING!